National Poetry Contest for Social Workers

 • The poem must be an original work by the person entering the contest.

-• All entries will be judged by a panel consisting of social workers, writers, and/or poets based on poetic technique, effectiveness, style, and creativity, as well as accessibility and suitability for public display before a general audience.
+• Entries will be judged on: relevance to the experience of being a social worker, poetic technique, style, creativity, effectiveness, as well as suitability for public display before a general audience.

-• The deadline for submissions is January 31st, 2023, by 11:59 pm CST.
+• The deadline for submission is Friday, January 31, 2025, by 11:59 p.m.
+Central Time.

 • An excerpt from a longer poem will be considered if it can stand alone.